Warren Jabali

-Warren Jabali (August 29, 1946 – July 13, 2012) was an American basketball player.
+Warren Jabali (born Warren Edward Armstrong; August 29, 1946 – July 13, 2012) was an American basketball player.
 He played professionally in the American Basketball Association (ABA) from 1968 to 1975.

 Early career

-Born Warren Edward Armstrong, Jabali changed his name while attending Wichita State University to reflect his African roots.
+Jabali changed his name while attending Wichita State University to reflect his African roots.
 The name does not have any religious connotations as it is a Swahili word for "rock."
 A skilled defender and rebounder and a remarkable leaper, the 6'2" Jabali was reported to be able to touch a ten-foot high basketball rim with his forehead.
 Although Wichita State, and the Missouri Valley Conference in general, supplied many pro players of the era, he did not receive much attention from the National Basketball Association (NBA).
 He was drafted by the New York Knicks in the 4th round (8th pick, 44th overall) of the 1968 NBA draft; he signed instead with the Oakland Oaks of the rival ABA, who selected him in the 1968 ABA Draft.